david-ragazzi/david-ragazzi/README.md

-I'm a software engineer specialized in AI, 3D and desktop applications using Python, QT, C#, SqlServer, etc.
+I'm a software engineer specialized in AI, 3D and desktop applications using Python, Django, React, QT, C#, SQL, etc.

 Here are some of my projects which I created:
 * https://github.com/htm-community/nupic.studio